Jerez de la Frontera – Estadio Municipal de Chapín

 Estadio Chapin in 2008

-Xerez had won promotion back to La Segunda in 2002 their last season at the old Chapin and therefore had to overcome the twin obstacles of adapting to a new league and new surroundings.
+Xerez had won promotion back to La Segunda in 2002 their last season at the old style Chapin and therefore had to overcome the twin obstacles of adapting to a new league and new surroundings.
 Led by German great Bernd Schuster, the club were at the top of the table for three-quarters of the 2001-02 season before inexplicably losing form to finish fourth.
 The next five seasons saw Xerez finish above half-way but rarely challenge the pacesetters, whilst only late season form in 2007-08 staved of relegation to Segunda B. Then in 2009-10, under the guidance of Esteban Vigo and with a team absent of any stars, Xerez won the second division title and with it a place in La Primera for the first time.
-Life was always going to be tough with the smallest budget in the top tier and at one point it looked as if Xerez CD would set some unwanted records.
+Life was always going to be tough with the smallest budget in the top tier, and at one point it looked as if Xerez CD would set some unwanted records.
 Midway through the season the club looked like setting the record for the fewest points accumulated and goals scored.
 Thankfully, they rallied and with what seemed to be the support of the wider Spanish footballing public, very nearly avoided relegation.
 Back in La Segunda and with the dream of La Primera over, Xerez returned to mid-table anonymity.

 Xerez131117b